eBay offers promoted listings campaign strategies for every type of seller. Learn more about what we offer on our Promoted Listings overview page

 We recommend 10-15 keywords per unique product type.

-Phrase match allows your listings to appear for search terms that include your exact keyword and may include other words before and/or after your keyword.
+Phrase match allows your listings to appear when a buyer's query or shopping journey matches your keyword's meaning and may include other words before or after your keyword.

 Negative phrase match keywords will exclude your item from appearing for search terms that include your exact keyword and may include other words before and/or after your keyword, but not between